-The faculty member shall have the right to include in this file any other material he or she considers relevant.
+The faculty member shall have the right to include in this file any other material they consider relevant.
 Where such material infringes upon the confidentiality of material relevant to other faculty members, it may be included only with the written consent of the other affected faculty members.